wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

      ```

 *Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005
-(with Intel Stratix® 10 SX) do not yet support Windows*.
+(with Intel Stratix® 10 SX) boards do not yet support Windows*.
 Compiling to FPGA
 hardware on Windows* requires a third-party or custom Board Support Package
 (BSP) with Windows* support.<br> *Note:* If you encounter any issues with long
-paths when compiling under Windows*, you may have to create your ‘build’
+paths when compiling under Windows*, you might have to create your `build`
-directory in a shorter path, for example c:\samples\build.
+directory in a shorter path, for example `c:\samples\build`.
 You can then run
-cmake from that directory, and provide cmake with the full path to your sample
+`cmake` from that directory, and provide `cmake` with the full path to your sample
 directory.

 ### Troubleshooting